ashishbhatiam/instagram-clone/README.md

 # Instagram Clone

-A responsive clone of Instagream using HTML & CSS only for computer screen and mobile screen.
+A responsive clone of Instagram using HTML & CSS only for computer screen and mobile screen.

 https://ab-instagram-clone.netlify.app/